Can’t find what you’re looking for? You can email us at firstname.lastname@example.org . We will respond as soon as possible.

-The daily tariff includes transfers to and from airport, twin-sharing accommodation in 3-star hotels, camping facilities and haulage for trekking, all meals (breakfast, lunch and dinner), licensed Bhutanese English-speaking guided tours, sightseeing, entrance fees to museums and other attractions, comfortable vehicles, baggage handling at all hotels and camps, all applicable internal taxes and service fees and bottled water.
+All prices published on our websites, brochures and marketing materials are set as low as possible.
+It includes sustainable development fee (SDF), visa fee, transfers to and from airport, twin-sharing accommodation in certified 3-star hotels, village home stay/farmhouse, camping facilities and haulage for trekking, all meals (breakfast, lunch and dinner), licensed Bhutanese English-speaking guided tours, sightseeing, entrance fees to museums and other attractions, comfortable vehicles, baggage handling at all hotels and camps, all applicable internal taxes and service fees and mineral water.
 Service excludes international and domestic flights, travel insurance, discretionary gratuities for guides and driver, single room supplements and other personal expenses such as such as drinks & beverages, laundry, telephone calls, etc.

-Yes.
-The price set by the government is on a twin-sharing room basis.
-A solo traveller is subject to single supplements.
+Yes, a solo traveller is subject to single supplement charges.
 But if you wish to join in one of our group tours, then you may able to share a room with fellow traveller(s) of the same sex.

 Payments for your pre-booked trip should be made by wire transfer or card.
 After your booking is finalised, we send you a booking confirmation and invoice with our bank details for making a part/full payment.
 When Bhutan Green Travel receives your money or from our travel agent abroad, the funds are further transferred into Government Account until your trip is complete, which means Tourism Council of Bhutan protects our customers who book holidays with us.